-If you love Tacos Al Pastor, you’re going to love this Tamale Pie Casserole Al Pastor!
-A fun cross between the classic pork and pineapple taco, and a savory, cheesy tamale pie- this recipe uses Jiffy cornbread mix, canned diced green chilis and ground pork; making it a great meal to pull together on a weeknight.JUMP TO RECIPE
+If you love Tacos Al Pastor, you're going to love this Al Pastor Cornbread Tamale Pie!
+A fun cross between the classic pork and pineapple taco, and a savory, cheesy tamale pie- this recipe uses Jiffy cornbread mix, canned diced green chilis and ground pork.
+This Tamale casserole recipe is a great meal to pull together on a busy weeknight.JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-If tacos al pastor and tamales had a baby, this is the beautiful child that would come of it.
-This pie’s got all things good- from a slightly spicy and creamy cornbread crust, to the tangy pork and pineapple filling.
-And utilizing ground pork and pantry staples makes this Tamale Pie Al Pastor a breeze to make on busy weeknights.
+If tacos Al Pastor and tamales had a baby, this is the beautiful child that would come of it.
+This Pork and pineapple casserole has got all the good stuff- from a tangy and moist cornbread crust, to the succulent pork and pineapple filling.
+And utilizing ground pork and pantry staples makes this tamale pie casserole a breeze to make on busy weeknights!

 Looking for more great recipes?